This event has already happened. Sign up on our mailing list for future events.

 Understand the wiring of a toy from battery to switches to the activation of the device.

-Please bring a toy to modify, we will not be providing them.
+Please bring a toy to modify (suggestions located on our registration page), we will not be providing them.
 Select a toy that is appropriate for your child.
 Below is a list of characteristics for selecting a toy for easy modification.

 MUST run on batteries, no AC / wall plug toys.